-Do you want to start an online store?
-You could sell books on Amazon!
-This is a great way to make some extra income, and pave the way for your online brand.
+Why not sell books on Amazon?
+That’s a great way to start an online store, make some extra income, and pave the way for your online brand.

 Now, selling books on Amazon is not as simple as it seems.
 You must consider pricing, fulfillment, and marketing.
 It’s also key to know the best types of books to sell.